scandipwa/docs/scandipwa/development.md

 Now, it is time to get familiar in the close up look.
 The overview of themes location, the internal folder-structure and the pattern observation can be found in the ["File structure 101"]() guide.

+### Component architecture

+The SPA main goal is to transfer the data into the output on the client's screen.
+Learn how the data is flowing through the application and what part of the application is responsible for what task by reading [the data-flow & more]() guide.

 ### Override mechanism

 No modification to the source-code, fluid migrations from version to version - no need to git-merge the changes.

 Those are the benefits of our override mechanism.
 It allows to build on top of the vendor theme like in M2 - just create a file with the same name and location!

 Sounds interesting?
-Dive into the ["Overriding mechanism guide"](/scandipwa/overrides.md) now!
+Dive into the ["Overriding mechanism guide"](/scandipwa/development/overrides.md) now!

 ### Debugging guide